-NOTICE IS HEREBY GIVEN that the 2011 Annual Meeting of Stockholders (the "Annual Meeting") of Catalyst Pharmaceutical Partners, Inc., a Delaware corporation ("we," "us" or the "Company"), will be held on Friday, May 20, 2011, at 9:00 a.m., local time, at the Hyatt Regency Coral Gables, located at 50 Alhambra Plaza, Coral Gables, Florida, 33134, for the following purposes, all of which are set forth more completely in the accompanying proxy statement:
+NOTICE IS HEREBY GIVEN that the 2012 Annual Meeting of Stockholders (the "Annual Meeting") of Catalyst Pharmaceutical Partners, Inc., a Delaware corporation, will be held on Friday, June 1, 2012, at 9:00 a.m., local time, at the Hyatt Regency Coral Gables, located at 50 Alhambra Plaza, Coral Gables, Florida, 33134, for the following purposes, all of which are set forth more completely in the accompanying proxy statement:

-- (1) To elect six directors to serve a term of one year or until their successors are duly elected and qualified, or until their earlier death, resignation, or removal; - (2) To approve an amendment to our 2006 Stock Incentive Plan to increase the number of shares available for issuance under the plan from 2,188,828 shares to 2,688,828 shares: - (3) To ratify Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2011; and - (4) To transact such other business as may properly come before the meeting.
+- (1) To elect six directors to serve a term of one year or until their successors are duly elected and qualified, or until their earlier death, resignation, or removal: - (2) To approve an amendment to our 2006 Stock Incentive Plan increasing the number of shares of common stock available for issuance under the Plan by an additional 1,000,000 shares (from an aggregate of 2,688,828 shares to an aggregate of 3,688,828 shares); - (3) To ratify Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012; and - (4) To transact such other business as may properly come before the meeting.

-Pursuant to our bylaws, our Board of Directors has fixed the close of business on Friday, April 1, 2011 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting.
+Pursuant to our bylaws, our Board of Directors has fixed the close of business on Thursday, April 5, 2012 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting.